homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 ## III

-IN BATTIN' practice the next day Carey hit one up against them boards in right center on a line.
+In battin' practice the next day Carey hit one up against them boards in right center on a line.

 "Good night!" says Smitty.
 "I bet that's the hardest wallop that was ever made on these grounds."